Email Marketing Single Optin vs Double Optin

-Email Marketing Single Optin simply means that someone can enter any information in to a capture form and they are automatically subscribed and/or given access to the free ebook, software, etc… that is being offered.
+Email Marketing Single Optin simply means that someone can enter any information in to any capture form and they are automatically subscribed and/or given access to the free ebook, software, etc… that is being offered.
+Of, if they didn’t enter their own information, they will get emailed with offers and info they never requested.

 Double optin means that once the form is submitted, the person will receive an email asking them to confirm their request.
 Typically, the confirmation is accomplished by having the subscriber click a uniquely coded link.
 This is the best way to make sure the people on your list WANT to be on your list and helps you stay compliant with GDPR laws about data security by receiving express consent that can be documented.